Habitat (brand)

-Habitat is a brand of household furnishings in the United Kingdom.
-It is owned by the British supermarket chain Sainsbury's via its subsidiary Argos, and serves as its main homewares brand for both.
+Habitat is a brand of household furnishings headquartered in London, England, United Kingdom.
+It is owned by Argos, a subsidiary of the British supermarket chain Sainsbury's, and it serves as its main homewares brand for both.

 Founded in 1964 by Terence Conran, it began as its own retailer, and merged with a number of other retailers in the 1980s to create Storehouse plc, before the latter sold Habitat in 1992 to the Ikano Group, owned by the Kamprad family.

 In December 2009, the Habitat chain was bought by Hilco, a restructuring specialist.
 On 24 June 2011, Habitat was put into liquidation and all but three Habitat stores were closed in a deal to sell the indebted furniture chain, with the brand and the three London stores sold to Home Retail Group.

 In September 2016, UK retailer Sainsbury's bought Home Retail Group, including Argos and Habitat, for £1.4 billion (about $1.85 billion).